akissinger/chyp/README.md

 The golden rule of Chyp is that _only connectivity matters_.
 So, if two terms give the same diagram, like `a * b ; c * d` and `(a ; c) * (b ; d)`, Chyp treats them as identical.
 Since under the hood, Chyp does everything with graph rewriting and not term rewriting, the prover handles all of this extra book-keeping for you.

 Sometimes it can be helpful for readability to do a trivial proof step that does nothing but write the same string diagram differently.
-There is a special rule called `refl` (for reflexivity) for this.
-For example:

-    rewrite foo :
-      a * b ; c * d
-      = (a ; c) * (b ; d) by refl

-Formally, `refl` is defined as `id0 = id0`, i.e. the empty graph equals itself, which always matches exactly once on any graph.
-If we drop the `by` clause, Chyp automatically assumes `by refl`, so the following is equivalent:
+We can do this just by dropping the `by` clause in a proof step:

     rewrite foo :
       a * b ; c * d